 How to plant 10 native plants in 10 minutes.

-Scrape off the coiled roots, do not destroy the root ball, just make it so the roots are not in tight coiled ball. - grid24_12
+Scrape off the coiled roots, do not destroy the root ball, just make it so the roots are not in tight coiled ball.
+Use one finger, do not rip the poo out of it.
+Just give it the finger. - grid24_12

 put the plant in the hole at the right depth - grid24_12